-Foods that are rich in tryptophan, magnesium, calcium, and B6 are also known to promote sleepiness.
+Foods that are rich in tryptophan, magnesium, calcium, and B6 are also known to promote melatonin production.

 Another way to induce sleepiness at night is to increase relaxation and this could mean different things for different people.
 For example, music might relax one person but might stimulate another.